hxrixi/Academic-Performance-Evaluator/README.md

 ## What it does:
 -Takes your name and age
--Lets yu enter subjects and marks
+-Lets you enter subjects and marks
 Calculate grades based on the marks
 -Gives a final grade report